webpad/eNote-SDK/README.md

 reader apps to flip pages.
 There will be a delay in the first stroke if using this feature in the handwriting apps.
 /**
-* Control the 2-Step-Suspend for Netronix eInk devices *
+* Control the 2-Step-Suspend for MobiScribe eInk devices *
 * @param state
 * 1 is enable.